chill0516/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly efficient, in addition to restricting traffic to the network.
+Load balancing ensures that the application will be highly efficient in addition to restricting traffic to the network.
 - _What aspect of security do load balancers protect?_ *Redundancy (Fault Tolerance)*
 - _What is the advantage of a jump box?_ *A jump box is a hardened and monitored device that controls access to other internal devices.*